Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ![bloodhound](Images/bloodhound.png)

-The following attack path has been discovered;
+The following attack path has been discovered:

 svc-alfresco -> Account Operators (member of) -> Account Operators has generic all permissions to Exchange Windows Permissions -> Exchange Windows Permissions has WriteDacl permissions to HTB.LOCAL